FujiwaraChoki/MoneyPrinter/README.md

 ## Fonts

-Add your fonts to the `fonts/` folder, and load them by specifiying the font name on line `124` in `Backend/video.py`.
+Add your fonts to the `fonts/` folder, and load them by specifying the font name on line `124` in `Backend/video.py`.

 ## Contributing